 Some places will offer to pay for your training courses if you agree to work for them once you’re finished.
 They may even pay you a wage during the training.
 This may require you to work a certain number of years at that establishment, so read the fine print before agreeing to anything.
 However, it’s a great way to cover your training and ensure you have a job once it’s completed.

-If phlebotomy is a stepping stone into a medical career, this is a great option.
-It offers you employment in a medical setting, and can encourage growth and advancement.
+If phlebotomy is a stepping stone to a medical career, this is a great option.
+It offers you employment in a medical setting and can encourage growth and advancement.
 If an establishment was eager to cover costs for phlebotomy training, it’s likely they’ll be excited to help you advance further in your career, as well.

 Unfortunately, it can be difficult to get financial aid for phlebotomy courses because of their low cost, and short training time.
 Many assistance organizations simply don’t offer aid for such small amounts.
 If you are only taking a phlebotomy-specific training program that is less than a year, finding financial assistance won’t be impossible, but it will likely take more research.

 One great way to achieve financial assistance in the phlebotomy field is to attend a 2 or 4-year school.
-You can take a degree-program for phlebotomy.
+You can take a degree program for phlebotomy.
 It will take longer, but you should be able to receive financial assistance much easier.
 Plus, a collegiate degree may be able to help you advance your career faster.
-And don’t forget that there are other medical jobs that are like phlebotomy and may have other alternative funding options.
+And don’t forget that there are other medical jobs like phlebotomy and may have other alternative funding options.

-Any possibility for financial assistance should be looked into.
+Any possibility for financial assistance options should be explored.
 It’s true that phlebotomy courses are less expensive than many other traditional schooling options.
 However, if cost may be a problem, there is no harm in doing your research to determine what might be available to you.

-Even if you aren’t attending a two or four year college, fill out a FAFSA application, and apply for grants and scholarships.
+Even if you aren’t attending a two or four-year college, fill out an FAFSA application, and apply for grants and scholarships.
 You may end up being surprised at what could be offered to you.
 There are also some free online phlebotomy courses that may be of interest to you.